Remember: A Holder is the person who manages the plan, makes decisions around investments and payment options.

 The financial institution needs to know that you can manage your own financial affairs.
 If they don’t think you can, they may question your ability to be the Holder and request that you have a legal representative to open and manage the RDSP on your behalf.

 - For a child, the Holder must be a parent or guardian.
 Parents can remain, Holders of the plan, even when the person becomes an adult, but can also pass the holdership over or become joint Holders.

 - Guardians of children are no longer Holders on the RDSP when a child becomes an adult.

-- For an adult that does not have contractual competency, the federal government will allow parents, spouses and common-law partners of a beneficiary to become plan Holders between June 29, 2012 and December 31, 2016.
-If this happens before 2017, the family member can remain the Holder for life.
+- For an adult that does not have contractual competency, for a limited time, the federal government will allow parents, spouses and common-law partners of a beneficiary to become plan Holders until December 31, 2023.
+If this happens before 2024, the family member can remain the Holder for life.
 (This option will not apply for an RDSP that has already been established or where an individual already has a legal representative.)

 - An Adult that does have contractual competency can appoint a Power of Attorney or representative (in BC) to manage their financial affairs.

-- For more information on legal representation options, PLAN sometimes offers courses on Supported Decision Making.
+- For more information on legal representation options click here.